Spondyloarthropathies (SpA) in children (ICD-10 M08.1)

 Many children have a good effect of NSAIDs (ibuprofen, naproxen and others).
 If swollen joints (peripheral arthritis), joint punctures and injections with LederSpan, Triamcinolonheksacetonid are often useful.
 Some also need supplementary disease modifying treatment with Methotrexate.
 Also biological drugs as etanercept (Benepali, Enbrel), Adalimumab (Humira), infliximab (Rixathon, Remicade, Remsima) are used.
 Against Eye Affection (uveitis) does not have etanercept effect.

-- More about juvenile spondyloartropathies can be read here (In English, Akin E, 2008 pdf.)
+- More about juvenile spondyloartropathies can be read here (in Danish) (In English, Akin E, 2008 pdf.)

 - Weiss A, 2017 (Over 4 Year)